vmware-archive/sunspot_matchers/README.markdown

 Negative expectations also work correctly.  `should_not` will fail if the search actually includes the expectation.

-With all matchers, you can specify a `Proc` as the second argument, and perform multi statement expectations inside the Proc.
-Keep in mind, that only the expectation type specified in the first argument will actually be checked.
-So if you specify `keywords` and `with` restrictions in the same Proc, but you said `have_search_params(:keywords, ...` the `with` restrictions are simply ignored.
+With all matchers, you can pass a block and perform multi statement expectations inside the block.
+Keep in mind, that only the expectation type specified as the argument will actually be checked.
+So if you specify `keywords` and `with` restrictions in the same block, but you said `have_search_params(:keywords, ...` the `with` restrictions are simply ignored.

+Without creative usage of parentheses you can not use do...end blocks to pass multi statement expectations to the matcher though.
+Because do...end have such a low binding precedent, the block is passed to the wrong method.
+Curly syntax blocks will work though {...}, or you can pass a Proc as the last argument.

 ### wildcard matching